mikeshultz/mikeshultz.com/content/ethereum/viper.md

 It should spit out a long hex string(e.g. `0x600035601c52740100000000000...`) which is the compiled bytecode of our contract.
 Save this for later, we'll need it.

-## Create Your ABI
+## Generate Your ABI

-[An ABI, for those unfamiliar](https://en.wikipedia.org/wiki/Application_binary_interface) is basically a human and machine readable reference that tells the EVM what functions and variables are defined in the contract.
-Weno longer have to write our own ABIs!
+[An ABI, for those unfamiliar](https://en.wikipedia.org/wiki/Application_binary_interface) is basically a human and machine readable reference that tells the Ethereum client what functions and variables are defined in the contract(and to reference their location in the EVM).
+We no longer have to write our own ABIs!
 But it's still a pretty good idea to read up on [Ethereum smart contract ABIs in JSON](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#json) because it can be pretty useful to know what these mean for future troubleshooting.

 So now, let's use viper to generate our ABI: